acmgit/minetest_poi/README.md

 ## Install

-You have to rename the folder from "minetest_poi/" to "poi/".
+Maybe you have to rename the folder from "minetest_poi/" to "poi/".

 ## Depends